jakeaylmer/EBM_JA/README.md

 ### run_ebm.m

-this is the script which should be called from the command line, with 2 or 3 arguments.
+This is the script which should be called from the command line, with 2 or 3 arguments.
 The first two arguments give the filename and directory name for data files to be saved to.
 An additional argument of 1 may be used to specify that saved initial conditions are to be used.
 For example:

 `run_ebm('my_ebm_data', 'my_directory');`